 Several of you have been asking us to explain how to paint and distress floors!
 Our lead designer, Sarah Martin, gives us a rundown on how she made these big changes in her home.

-“Before we started, we stained our floors a darker color.
-We used ‘Classic Gray.’
+First, we stained our floors using ‘Classic Gray.’

 Next, we painted three coats of Sherwin Williams Porch & Floor Paint.
-We had the paint color matched to all of the millwork in ‘White Dove’ (Benjamin Moore).
+We matched the paint color to all of the millwork in ‘White Dove’ (by Benjamin Moore).

-If you wanted to, you could stop here!
-But, we decided to distress the floors to reveal the stained wood beneath…adding character and the charm of a 100-year-old farmhouse.
+If you want to, you could stop here!
+However, we decided to distress the floors to reveal the stained wood beneath…adding character and charm of a 100-year-old farmhouse.

 Distressing is the hardest part.
-The key is to distress in a way that makes it look natural…like it’s a floor that’s been walked on for 100 years.
-It takes a little practice & a good sanding tool.
+The key is to do it in a way that makes it look natural…like it’s a floor that’s been walked on for 100 years.
+It takes a little practice and a good sanding tool.
 My favorite is the DeWalt palm sander.

-Lastly, we put 2 coats of a water based matte polyurethane to protect our hard work!
-It is very important that it is water based.
+Lastly, we put two coats of a water-based matte polyurethane to protect our hard work!
+It is very important that it is water-based.
 An oil-based poly will turn the paint yellow. 🤣 We don’t want that!!

-If you’re interested in seeing these floors in REAL life, we’ll be showing them during the Mama’s Happy market this fall.
+If you’re interested in seeing these floors in real life, we’ll be showing them off during the Mama’s Happy market this fall.
 Details to come!